Building Play with Trust: Why I Direct the Way I Do

 A Lesson That Took Longer: Feedback

+What took longer—and required more reflection—was understanding how feedback practices interact with those same values.
 In the improv spaces I was part of before leading Improv for Good, private feedback and letting scenes play out without interruption were not consistently modeled.
-Public notes and mid-scene corrections were common, and at the time, that was presented simply as “how improv works.”
+Public notes and mid-scene corrections were common.
+At the time, that was presented simply as “how improv works.”

 It took stepping back, listening carefully to impact, and doing my own learning to recognize how those practices can undermine trust, risk-taking, and ensemble cohesion—even when the intent is growth.